-1. Follow-up on prior Outcome(s) Re-assessed: 1.
+1. Follow-up on prior recommendations Outcome(s) Re-assessed: 1.
 Insert outcome statement here.
-2. recommendations etc. Advanced [A] Satisfactory [S] Developing [D] Missing N/A Score N/A Score Recommendations from prior reports A description of the recommendation was provided, noting whether the change was implemented and when A description of the recommendation was provided, A description of the recommendation was noting if the change was implemented provided only A description of the recommendation was provided only N/A N/A A/N 1.
-2. etc. Achievement Level: 1, 2, etc. vel: 1.
+2. etc. Advanced [A] Satisfactory [S] Developing (D) Missing N/A Score N/A Score Recommendations from prior reports A description of the recommendation was provided, noting whether the change was implemented and when A description of the recommendation was provided, noting if the change was implemented A description of the recommendation was provided only N/A N/A N/A t 2 etc - 4 Achievement Level: 1.
+2. etc. vel: 1.
 2. etc.

-2. Data/Evidence Advanced [A] Satisfactory [S] Developing [D] Missing N/A Scor Direct versus Indirect A well-formulated collection of direct evidence OR a mixed methods approach with a combination of direct and indirect evidence was used At least a single source of direct evidence was used Only sources of indirect data/evidence (e.g., surveys, GPA, course grades) were used N/A N/A N/A Sample Size The student sample is justified as representative of the population/program resulting in meaningful and generalizable results for the population/program.
+2. Data/Evidence Advanced [A] Satisfactory [S] Developing [D] Missing [M] N/A Scor Direct versus Indirect A well-formulated collection of direct evidence OR a mixed methods approach with a combination of direct and indirect evidence was used At least a single source of direct evidence was used Only sources of indirect data/evidence (e.g., surveys, GPA, course grades) were used N/A N/A N/A Semple Size The student sample is justified as representative of the population/program resulting in meaningful and generalizable results for the population/program.
 The student sample appears to be sufficient and should be generalizable to the population/program and produce useful results.
 The student sample appears to be insufficient to be representative and may not produce useful results.
-N/A N/A N/A Course and Time Sampling Data/evidence reflected student work across multiple semesters and multiple courses/sections/requirements Data/evidence reflected student achievement from: a comprehensive course or requirement (e.g. capstone, portfolio, thesis, comprehensive exams) OR multiple sections of a single course OR at least one course over multiple semesters OR multiple courses during one or more semesters Data/evidence reflected student achievement from a narrow course or time sample: student work examined from one course/one section/one semester N/A N/A N/A 2007 Achievement Level: it Level:
+N/A N/A N/A Course and Time Sampling Data/evidence reflected student work across multiple semesters and multiple courses/sections/requirements Data/evidence reflected student achievement from: a comprehensive course or requirement (e.g. capstone, portfolio, thesis, comprehensive exams) OR multiple sections of a single course OR at least one course over multiple semesters OR multiple courses during one or more semesters Data/evidence reflected student achievement from a narrow course or time sample: student work examined from one course/one section/one semester N/A N/A N/A Comments: Achievement Level: It Level:

-3. Evaluation Process Advanced [A] Satisfoctory [5] Developing [D] Missing N/A Score N/A Score What Tool Was Used to Evaluate the Student Work; Level of Student Achievement Expected (when using the tool) The evaluation tool was provided with additional details (about the evaluation process, the development of the tool) which enhanced the report; the expected level of achievement was provided The evaluation tool was described and provided; the expected level of achievement was provided The evaluation tool or the expected level of achievement was provided (one was not provided) N/A N/A N/A Who Conducted the Evaluation Process, and How Was it Conducted Roles and responsibilities for the evaluation process were provided including how they used the evaluation tool; details of the evaluation process and/or additional documentation enhanced the report.
-Roles / responsibilities for the evaluation process were process or how it was conducted provided It is unclear who participated in the evaluation process or how it was conducted N/A N/A N/A
+3. Evaluation Process Advanced [A] Satisfactory [5] Developing [D] Missing N/A Score N/A Score What Tool Was Used to Evaluate the Student Work: Level of Student Achievement Expected (when using the tool) The evaluation tool was provided with additional details (about the evaluation process, the development of the tool) which enhanced the report; the expected level of achievement was provided The evaluation tool was described and provided; the expected level of achievement was provided The evaluation tool or the expected level of achievement was provided (one was not provided) N/A N/A N/A Who Conducted the Evaluation Process, and How Was it Conducted Roles and responsibilities for the evaluation process were provided including how they used the evaluation tool; details of the evaluation process and/or additional documentation enhanced the report Roles / responsibilities for the evaluation process were It is unclear who participated in the evaluation provided It is unclear who participated in the evaluation process or how it was conducted N/A N/A N/A